t0gre/react-datepicker/README.md

 > An easily internationalizable, accessible, mobile-friendly datepicker library for the web, build
 > with styled-components.

+## N.B. this project is looking for a new maintainer.
+I do not have time to maintain it unfortunately.
+If anyone would like to take it over please file and issue saying you'd like to take it
+over and I will transfer it to you.

 ![example](./docs/datepicker.gif)

 ## How to build your own datepicker?